Twelve Easy Lessons for Beginners | 0. Why Learn Ancient Astrology and Its History?

 During the High Middle Ages, Arabic material became translated into Latin, particularly in Spain.
 This translation wave saw a return of Hellenistic scientific and philosophical thought to Europe, leading eventually to the Renaissance.

 While some of the greatest minds of the European Middle Ages and Renaissance worked on this astrology, it came to resemble a somewhat watered down version of late Perso-Arabic astrology, rather than a return to Hellenistic astrology.
 This was due to a combination of factors, including the selection, quality, and availability of the translated texts, as well as varying degrees of social pressure against astrology from the church and those in the intellectual community.

 Some Changes Were Not for the Best

-Gradual changes in emphasis eroded Hellenistic astrology throughout the later traditional period.
+These gradual changes in emphasis eroded Hellenistic astrology throughout the later traditional period.
 For instance, the point-based analysis ignores sect, a distinction made by many major figures in Hellenistic and Persian astrology.
-By contrast, the point-based system elevates more marginal distinctions like “detriment” (when a planet is in the sign opposite from the one it rules), a distinction ignored by most Hellenistic astrologers.
+By contrast, the point-based system sees as significant more marginal distinctions like “detriment” (when a planet is in the sign opposite from the one it rules), a distinction ignored by most Hellenistic astrologers.